joshuamccluskey/bus-mall/README.md

 #### Reflections and comments

 At first I thought it would go a lot faster to complete, but I ran into issues.
 I found that if you use simple variable names there is a high possibility that there is a chance its used within a method.
-After spending more than an hour troubleshooting why my data didn't presist, I went and changed my variable names again to be more unique, and it worked -- a lessoned learned.
+After spending more than an hour troubleshooting why my data didn't persist, I went and changed my variable names again to be more unique, and it worked -- a lessoned learned.
 Overall, it was the easiest lab we've had this week.